-OBJEC TIVE CHAPTER WHERE TO LOCATE CONTENT 01 Establish the strategic direction for efficient and economic development.
+CHAPTER WHERE TO LOCATE CONTENT t.
 ALL Each of the chapters outlining airport activities include details of objectives for 2020-2025 as well as a review of activity since the previous Master Plan.
-02 Provide for the development of additional uses of the airport site.
 6 and 7 Chapter 6 outlines permissible land uses in each of the different airport zones.
 The content has been updated to reflect changes in State and Local Government Planning considerations.
-03 Explain all intended future uses of the airport site to the public.
 6 and 7 Chapter 7 details Brisbane Airport Corporation's approach to commercial property planning, with specific reference to permissible uses in each airport neighbourhood.
-These uses have been updated to mirror changes in State and Local guidelines.
-04 Reduce potential conflicts between uses of the airport site and ensure that uses are compatible with surrounding areas.
+These uses have been updated to mirror changes in State and Local guidelines. uses ses as.
 6 and 7 Chapters 6 and 7 explain how future airport land use guidelines are designed to minimise all conflicts.
-05 Comply with relevant environmental legislation and standards.
 10 Chapter 10 is a dedicated Environment Strategy outlining 12 areas of focus and including details of all compliance measures in place at Brisbane Airport.
-06 Maintain a framework for assessing compliance with environmental legislation and standards.
 10 The Brisbane Airport Environmental Framework is described in detail at the front of Chapter 10.
-07 Actively promote and encourage the improvement of on airport environmental management.
 2 and 10 Sustainable environmental management is a consideration of all activity.
 The Environmental Strategy includes details of environmental management processes in place, as well as specific objectives for the 12 areas of focus.